Causal Set Statistics

 An honest caveat.
 The qualitative cross-prediction linking holographic noise and dark matter granularity through their common Poisson origin is established, but the precise quantitative relationship between the two observables awaits a full dynamical treatment of the observer network.

 Note on status.
 This derivation is provisional because its central claims depend on area-scaling S1 (Planck-scale resolution), speed-of-light S1 (pseudo-Riemannian structure) (see Area Scaling, Speed of Light).
-If those postulates are promoted to theorems, this derivation would be upgraded to rigorous.
+If those postulates are promoted to theorems, this derivation would be upgraded to derived.

 Statement